 12. Take x2 of the money you think you need and ½ of the clothes you think you need

 I know, the money part doesn’t really correspond with the title.
 But this is something I learned after losing a lot of money when withdrawing from ATMs.
 And the reason why I had to withdraw from ATMs is that I was planning my budget until the last penny and I thought that the amount I took will be enough.
 Planning your exact budget in advance when traveling never works.
-And the part about the clothes is just to make it easier for you to move when you’re backpacking.
-And avoid extra luggage charge at the airport.
+And the part about the clothes is just to make it easier for you to move when you’re backpacking and avoid extra luggage charge at the airport.
 You’re not gonna need half of the stuff anyway.
+If you want to learn how to pack like a pro, check out these Tips for packing only hand luggage

 13. Use public transport